ctb/titus-blog/src/2015-modifying-our-dev-process.rst

 versioning <http://en.wikipedia.org/wiki/Software_versioning>`__,
 which places certain compatibility guarantees on version numbers used.
-These compatibility guarantees (on the command line API only, for khmer) are starting to hold us back from sanding down rough spots.
+These compatibility guarantees (on the command line API only, for khmer) are starting to hold us back from sanding down the corners.
-Moving forward, we're going to bump version numbers as quickly as needed, rather than holding off on cleanup.
+Moving forward, we're going to bump version numbers as quickly as needed for the code we've merged, rather than holding off on cleanup.

 Michael `just released khmer v1.4
 <https://github.com/ged-lab/khmer/releases/tag/v1.4>`__; my guess is